Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Discussion

 In the context of collective behaviour, a study on marching locusts applied the same method and found an evidence for multiplicative noise which is of the similar form as the pairwise and ternary interaction models~\cite{yates2009pnas}.
 However, in their system, the deterministic term was cubic, like in the ternary model.
 Hence, the deterministic term alone could explain the order.
 A recent study on fish schools ({\it Etroplus suratensis}) of small to intermediate group sizes shows that the highly aligned motion is a noise-induced effect, best explained by the simple pairwise alignment interaction model we discussed above~\cite{jhawar2019schooling_arxiv}.
 The method has also been applied to study single cell migrations and find that movement in normal and cancerous cell types differs qualitatively.
 While cancerous cells show migration that is driven purely due to deterministic effects, normal cells are driven only by stochastic factors~\cite{bruckner2019NatPhys}.
-These examples show that not only does the method offer a rigorous quantitative description of collective (or even single organismal behaviour) dynamics, but may also offer insights on the individual-level processes.
+These examples show that not only does the method offer a rigorous quantitative description of collective dynamics (or even single organismal behaviour), but may also offer insights on the individual-level processes.

 We have demonstrated this method for two nonspatial models of collective behaviour where each individual could be in one of the two discrete decision states.
 Despite the simplicity of the model framework we used, the applicability of the method to construct mesoscopic dynamics is wider.
 For example, as in the locust study~\cite{yates2009pnas}, two states could be interpreted as two directions of movement in an annulus, and hence the group order may correspond to the degree of alignment of collective motion.
-Further, when each state represents a direction in a continuous two (or three) dimensional world, we get an infinite state system.
-We may then redefine the group order using a vectorial representation and construct a mesoscopic SDE.
-We expect that the method to construct dynamics of collective order via SDEs to be valid in these generalisations~\cite{jhawar2019schooling_arxiv}.
+For swarming systems in a continuous two (or three) dimensional world, the number of states are infinitely large.
+However, we may define the group order using a vectorial representation and construct a mesoscopic SDE by a fairly trivial extension of the method proposed here~\cite{jhawar2019schooling_arxiv}.